kohesive/klutter/README.md

     }

     ...
-    // later, use them in properties
-    val s3: AmazonS3Client by Delegates.injectLazy()
+    // later, use them in properties in any class val s3: AmazonS3Client by Delegates.injectLazy()
-    // or use them anywhere
-    val myObject: CoolObject = Inject.get<ObjectMapper>().readValue(jsonString)
+    // or use them anywhere in code val myObject: CoolObject = Inject.get<ObjectMapper>().readValue(jsonString)
-    // or
-    val mapper: ObjectMapper = Inject.get()
+    // or another form of the same val mapper: ObjectMapper = Inject.get()
+    // or within constructor or method definitions as default values public fun doSomethingWithS3(s3: AmazonS3Client = Inject.get()) { ... }
 }
 ```